 Level 4: Step-up

-I recommend a medium step height, and once you’re able to complete the 3 sets of 10 repetitions, you can begin to add weights, whether dumbbells, barbell, or kettlebells.
+I recommend a medium step height, and once you’re able to complete the three sets of 10 repetitions, you can begin to add weights, whether dumbbells, a barbell, or kettlebells.

 Loading More Posts...